nechkin/oauth2-jwt-with-spring-security/README.md

 jwt-keystore.jks -storepass storepass`

 Public key is required by the Resource Servers to verify the token (check that it was not tampered).
-Resource server can request the public key from the Authorization ServerTo or have it stored statically.
+Resource server can request the public key from the Authorization Server or have it stored statically.
 To export public key from the
 keystore:

 `keytool -export -alias jwt-key-pair -keystore jwt-keystore.jks -storepass storepass | openssl x509 -inform der -pubkey -noout`